LindieK/url-shortener/README.md

-# Getting Started with Create React App
+# Shortly URL Shortener

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project allows you to shorten urls given to it.

 ## Available Scripts